Manual Handling Training for Healthcare Workers in Ireland

 Hospital Porters

-Porters and patient transport staff moving patients and equipment
+Patient transport staff moving patients and heavy equipment

 Allied Health